bookofproofs/bookofproofs.github.io/_sources/history/19th-century/minding.md

 9. Proved the Reciprocity Theorem.
 10. Developed the concept of a group and symmetry of a group.

 Born 23 January 1806, Kalisz, Russian Empire (now Poland).
-Died 3 May1885, Dorpat, Russia (now Tartu, Estonia).
+Died 3 May 1885, Dorpat, Russia (now Tartu, Estonia).

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Minding/)